Skip to main content

 Let's begin with Oracle Analytics first

-Our starting point is data visualization that shows company's sales.
+Our starting point is a data visualization that displays the company's sales.

 CEO Dashboard

-To embed specific visualization in some other application, developer can simply copy HTML code into another application to display and present Oracle Analytics content.
+To embed a specific visualization into another application, a developer can simply copy the provided HTML code to display Oracle Analytics content.

 HTML Code

-The following two JavaScript code snippets have to be copied into HTML page at the page level tag:
+The following two JavaScript snippets must be included in the HTML page, typically at the page level:

 <script src="https://<your analytics instance>.analytics.ocp.oraclecloud.com/public/dv/v1/embedding/<embeddingMode>/embedding.js" type="application/javascript">